igorwaw/web-advent/content/pages/2016/11-rtg.md

 * If there are no microchips on the floor, the radiation won't harm anything,
 * If there are both chips and generators on the floor, every chip needs to have a coresponding generator

 First condition is easy to check.
-Third condition will be check implicitly by the second condtion (we're iterating over microchips, if there are none, there's nothing to iterate on).
-But the second one is tricky.
+Second condition will be checked implicitly by the third condtion (we're iterating over microchips, if there are none, there's nothing to iterate on).
+But the third one is tricky.
 Now, it was easy when I had a separate list of chips and generators:

 ```python